My name is Faith Trottier, a Métis artist, beader, academic and storyteller. I’m also known on tiktok as metispotato.

-I’m Red River Métis on both sides of my family and a citizen of the Métis Nation of British Columbia (MNBC).
+I’m Red River Métis on both sides of my family and a citizen of the Manitoba Métis Federation (MMF).
 Currently residing between Winnipeg, MB and Vancouver, BC.

 On my mom’s side, my family received scrip in Round Prairie, Saskatchewan, our traditional wintering site.

-I’m a direct descendant of Charles Trottier, and the last person in my family to live there was my great-grandfather Joseph Trottier (Trotchie).
-My grandfather, Benjamin Trotchie, was born in the Saskatoon road allowance.
-Our family names are: Trottier, Laframboise, Lemire, Pelletier, Bercier, Martin, Paquet, Beaudry/Gaudry, etc.
+I’m a direct descendant of Charles Trottier, and the last person in my family to live in our settlement was my great-grandfather Joseph Trottier.
+My grandfather, Benjamin Trotchie, was born in Saskatoon.

-I’ve been raised Métis my whole life – in culture, ceremony, humour, and resilience.
+I’ve been raised Métis my whole life.

 I learned to bead in 2020 from my god-momma Auntie Alma and my mom Cherie.
 Since then, I’ve learned from a lot of incredible Métis artists and Elders, including Lisa Shepherd, Gregory Scofield, and Elder Denise McCuaig, as well as through sitting in circles, laughing, listening, and learning together.